-In addition to the maintenance fee you will need to pay electricity, gas, water and sewerage access charges, council rates and telephone.
+In addition to the maintenance fee you will need to pay electricity, gas, council rates and telephone.

 We insure the Estate property including your villa.
 We do not provide contents insurance and strongly recommend that you insure your personal contents.

 Within reason you can make alterations to your home.
-Common alterations including installation of additional powerpoints and ceiling fans, outside blinds, solar systems, back verandah enclosures and garden sheds.
+Common alterations including installation of additional powerpoints and ceiling fans, outside blinds, solar systems and garden sheds.

-Retirement Villages operate under state based legislation.
-In Victoria this is the Retirement Villages Act 1986 The act provides a range of protections around the Lease agreement, resident consultation processes and resale entitlements.
+Retirement Villages are operated under state based legislation.
+In Victoria this is the Retirement Villages Act 1986.
+The act provides a range of protections around the License to Occupy agreement, resident consultation processes and resale entitlements.